Tell us about a project you worked on you are especially proud of and why. What was your role?

 What was your career path?
 How long have you been doing this?

 I've been singing a long time and began writing poetry and songs at the age of 12.
-I was very shy when it came to performing, which definitely held me back when I was younger.
+I was super shy/awkward when it came to performing, which definitely held me back when I was younger.
 I attended the BRIT School for Performing Arts at the age of 14 and really found confidence and belief in performing.
 I then went onto ACM (Academy of Contemporary Music) based in Guildford and began to learn music theory, history and developed my writing further.
-Ultimately, the main thing is to find a unique style or 'voice' and develop it!
-I had my own band and we gigged for just over a year around London.
-Then I began performing acoustically at venue such as; The Troubadour, The Bedford, Jazz Cafe and loved every moment.
-Now I can be found developing my writing style, sound and overall artistry - the more of life I experience, the more my music grows.
+Ultimately, the main thing is to find a unique style or 'voice' and develop it.
+I had my own band and we gigged in and around London.
+I began performing acoustically at a few venues; The Troubadour, The Bedford, Jazz Cafe.
+I'm now writing/collaborating and looking for uniqueness in my writing - I'm a deep thinker about the world we live in/people/philosophy and want this to come through in my music, in a nice way though, not a dull, negative way..

 What are you working on at the moment?